-There are many reasons why we choose organic over conventional cotton.
-To put it simply: it’s better in many ways.
-The biggest impact lies in the fact that organic cotton is grown without the use of chemical fertilizers, pesticides and insecticides.
-With conventional cotton these contaminate the soil and cause polluted groundwater – also called grey water – disrupting the ecosystem and local communities that rely on it.
+There are lots of reasons why we choose organic over conventional cotton.
+To put it simply: it’s the better way.
+The most significant impact lies in the fact that organic cotton is grown without using chemical fertilizers, pesticides and insecticides.
+Conventional cotton contaminates the soil and causes polluted groundwater – also called grey water – disrupting the ecosystem and local communities that rely on it.

 To wrap it all up.
-There are big differences when it comes to these certifications.
-If it was a competition, GOTS would definitely be the winner.
-With that in mind, we can proudly say that just recently our denim supplier Dinateks has obtained their GOTS certification as well.
-We love that we work with so many good suppliers that put in the effort to improve their own facility and the products that they make.
+There are significant differences when it comes to these certifications.
+If it were a competition, GOTS would definitely be the winner.
+We love that we work with so many good suppliers that put in the effort to improve their own facilities and the products that they make.
 Making it possible for us to offer more and more products that are fully certified.
 Not all of our products are, but our cotton always is GOTS certified!

 Production of Better Cotton is now around 30% of all production worldwide.
 Organic cotton still makes up less than 1% of the total.
 We’re proud to be part of this small percentage.
 However, there is still a long way to go until organic will become the standard.

-To get there we have to put in a joined effort, in which you play a big role.
-You can use your own impact for the better.
-By buying products with certified organic cotton, you become part of the organic revolution!
+To get there, we have to put in a joint effort, in which you play a big role.
+You become part of the organic revolution by buying products with certified organic cotton!
+Use your own impact for the better.